HowTo

 - How long does MAS take to award Section 13O?

 - MAS does not publish a service-level commitment for Section 13O review.
-Applicants who submit a complete package, with the structure in place and the investment professional identified, see review windows that fall in the range of several months.
+Applicants who submit a complete package, with the structure in place and at least the first qualifying Investment Professional identified, see review windows that fall in the range of several months.
 Incomplete packages can extend review materially.

-- A qualifying investment professional must function as a portfolio manager, research analyst, or trader, earn above the MAS-published minimum salary threshold, and spend more than 50 percent of working time on the qualifying activity.
-A family member who meets all three criteria and is materially employed by the SFO can in principle qualify, subject to MAS review.
+- A family member who functions as a portfolio manager, research analyst, or trader, earns above the MAS-published minimum salary threshold, and spends more than 50 percent of working time on the qualifying activity can in principle qualify as one of the two required Investment Professionals, subject to MAS review.
+The second IP slot is most often filled by a non-family hire.

 - What is the relationship between Section 13O and the Philanthropy Tax Incentive Scheme?